 We owe it to ourselves to celebrate and reach for the luxuries we also rightly deserve—free from stereotypes, questioning, and second-guessing.

-“I believe black women have always adored luxury goods, but what I have seen shift is two things," says Lisa Omeleh, who is the founder and CEO of personal shopping and sourcing brand Classles.
+“I believe black women have always adored luxury goods, but what I have seen shift is two things," says Lisa Omeleh, who is the founder and director of personal shopping and sourcing brand Classles.
 "One, the benchmark in attaining wealth for Black women has increased, especially for Gen Z. Black women have promoted themselves financially: they are now entrepreneurs, CEOs, directors, and investors.
 So, now [they] can buy the things on their wishlist.
 The other thing to note is that luxury fashion has become a lot more accessible due to the power of Black female influencers such as Melissa’s Wardrobe, personal shoppers, VIP access, social media buying, and marketing tools."
 All of that is to say that Black consumers are willing to spend on luxury product that previously was considered unattainable, and many are also doing what they can to increase accessibility for themselves and others.

 While Brathwaite’s video opened an important discussion as to why we question our gaze from within the Black community compared to others, the luxury market and lifestyle is only one sector where we experience the effects of longstanding trauma around self-worth and self-value.
 As a community, we have to start seeing ourselves in a different light, one that recognizes not only our purchasing power and influence, but our right to accumulate valuable items as much as anyone else.
 For so long, we have been systemically held back from the high-end lifestyle, and while some effects of this are ongoing, we owe it to ourselves to celebrate and reach for the luxuries we also rightly deserve—free from stereotypes, questioning, and second-guessing.